paulloisel/Eulith_AI_Agent/Readme.md

 ## Guide to create the right format annotated data:

-### 1. Protocol and Parameter choose
+### 1. Protocol and Parameter selection

-- Choose a Eulith protocol you would like to Finetune the language model with. for example "Simple SWAP"
+- Select a Eulith protocol you would like to Fine-tune the language model with for example "Simple SWAP".
-- Choose the parameters you want to define in your prompts. for example "sell/buy token"
+- Select the parameters you want to define in your prompts for example the sell/buy tokens with precise TokenSymbols.
-- Write 10 examples of different Natural Language prompts of different temperature which illustrate exclusively each of the chosen protocols and parameters combinaison.
+- Write 10 examples Natural Language prompts of different temperature which illustrate exclusively each of the chosen protocols and parameters combinaisons.
-- All 10 exemple must associate with the same completion code you write down
+- All 10 examples must associate with the same completion code you write down.

 ### 2. Data augmentation

-- Use NLP data augmentation (for exemple chat GPT-4) to generate at least 100 exemples for each of the chosen protocols and parameters combinaison inputting the 10 examples.
+- Use NLP data augmentation (for exemple chat GPT-4) to generate at least 100 examples for each of the chosen protocols and parameters combinaisons inputting the 10 examples.
 - Store all this data in the column A of an excel **Important** keep track of the start and stop line of each protocol and parameter combinaison.
 You will have to associate it with its completion code.